elastic/logstash/docs/learn.md

 title: Learn - logstash
 layout: content_right
 ---
-# What is logstash?
+# What is Logstash?

-logstash is a tool for managing your logs.
+Logstash is a tool for managing your logs.

-It helps you take logs and other event data from your systems and move it into a central place. logstash is open source and completely free.
-You can find support on the mailing list and on IRC.
+It helps you take logs and other event data from your systems and move it into a central place.
+Logstash is open source and completely free.
+You can find support on the discussion forum and on IRC.

-For an overview of logstash and why you would use it, you should watch the presentation I gave at CarolinaCon 2011:
+For an overview of Logstash and why you would use it, you should watch the presentation I gave at CarolinaCon 2011:
 [video here](http://carolinacon.blip.tv/file/5105901/).
-This presentation covers logstash, how you can use it, some alternatives, logging best practices, parsing tools, etc. Video also below:
+This presentation covers Logstash, how you can use it, some alternatives, logging best practices, parsing tools, etc. Video also below:

 <!--